jaycecox/AWS_Big_Data/README.md

 Purpose

-Determine if any bias exists toward favorable reviews from Vine member.
+Determine if any bias exists toward favorable reviews from Vine members.

 Results